IoT Project Implementation: the Benefits and Barriers for Tech Companies

 The connected economy will count around 25 billion IoT devices globally by 2021 (Gartner).
 The framework of the Internet of Things (IoT) can help project teams and IT decision makers to deliver new technology solutions that improve overall operations and solve business problems – faster and at lower costs.

 Many organizations are feeling optimistic about IoT project implementation despite some barriers and uncertainties that can break IoT projects.
 Some prefer to address IoT issues in-house.
 Others refer to trusted tech partners and system integrators that help deal with technology risks and handle IoT projects efficiently.

 IoT project implementation by numbers

-In particular, 67% of IoT adopters from IT, healthcare and manufacturing are taking seriously the idea of “connected” project management to deliver meaningful business outcomes by the first six months of implementing an IoT strategy.
-Today only 19% of IoT adopters remain in the planning and research stage, and they still need 9-18 months to put IoT project management in practice.
+In particular, 67% of IoT adopters from IT, healthcare, and manufacturing are taking seriously the idea of “connected” project management to deliver meaningful business outcomes by the first six months of implementing an IoT strategy.
+Today only 19% of IoT adopters remain in the planning and research stage, and they still need 9-18 months to implement IoT project management.
 The rest companies need 2-3 years to learn more about IoT’s possibilities in their project management frameworks and how to implement it successfully.

 However, even successful IoT adopters need some extra help in deploying an IoT-based solution for their own or client’s business.
 IoT project management produces a solution – in-device (edge) analytics, cloud connectivity, sensors monitoring, etc. – that addresses a specific business problem.
 Due to the lack of relevant expertise, 38% of successful adopters have to seek external IT consulting services to deploy an IoT-backed solution and understand its possible business benefits.